-After traveling Europe and Asia for 14 months with his then-wife Tina and writing a book about people’s obsession with shoes [BOOTISM: a shoe religion
+After traveling Europe and Asia for 14 months with his then-wife Tina, Michael authored a book about people’s obsession with shoes [BOOTISM: a shoe religion

-], ask him, but it is a long story!!
-Michael was living in New York getting divorced.
+].
+If you ask him about this book, be prepared, it is a long story!!
+Michael was living in New York and getting divorced.
 He set his sights on Siesta Key

 and moved south in July 2006.

-It was hot and the economy was booming and it seemed like a great time to start a coffee business in Sarasota.
+It was hot and the economy was booming.
+It seemed like the perfect time to start a coffee business in Sarasota.
 Local Coffee + Tea opened in February 2007 in Siesta Key Village.
-Linda Meylan was on the launch team and Glynis helped to create our first Tea Menu.
+Linda Meylan was on the launch team and Glynis helped to create our first tea menu.
 The name was originally called Local Coffee when Michael’s mother reminded him “Do not forget about the tea” and so the ‘Plus Tea’.
 The corporate name is still Local Coffee Co.

-That said, you did find Michael at Sam’s Club most weeks and that is just a fact of doing business.
-While we tries to use local businesses, we also had to be a profitable business and so we used Coca-Cola products and Budweiser products and Walmart products as price and customers demanded.
+That said, you could find Michael at Sam’s Club most weeks and that is just a fact of doing business.
+While we tried to use local businesses, we also had to be a profitable business.
+We sold Coca-Cola products and Budweiser products and Walmart products as price, and customers demanded.

-We protect our local environments at every chance.
+At every chance, we protect our local environment.
 We were one of the first 10 businesses in the Sarasota County Green Business Program

 .
 When we started at Selby Gardens

-there was no recycling program, and we pushed to get the trash separated and are proud of the recycling that now takes place at Selby.
+there was no recycling program, and we pushed to get the trash separated.
+We are very proud of the recycling that now takes place at Selby.
 And our team found ways to make good environmental decisions as to how we disposed of things every day.

 Local Coffee + Tea had a lot of balls in the air, and many of them ended up falling to the ground.
-The shop in South Sarasota closed within a year and the café in St. Petersburg closed within two years with the bakery closing shortly thereafter.
+The shop in South Sarasota closed within a year and the café in St. Petersburg closed within two years. the bakery closed shortly thereafter.

 at this time, the first of our teas to celebrate local treasures and still our best-selling tea.

-Natasha Adams helped design our loose leaf tea packaging and suggested we invest in higher quality tea packets and custom printed labels.
+Natasha Adams designed our loose leaf tea packaging.
+She suggested investing in higher quality tea packets and custom printed labels.
 The very clean design lines remain today.
-She also had the idea for going to the Market, so we have her to thank for getting up so early every Saturday.
+It was her idea to try the Farmer’s Market, so we have Natasha to thank for getting up so early every Saturday.

-In early 2008 we experimented with licensing and lent our name to a coffee shop opening in an old Texaco gas station on Tamiami Trail.
+In early 2008 we experimented with licensing.
+We lent our name to a coffee shop opening in an old Texaco gas station on Tamiami Trail.
 The space was great and we learned a lot about licensing, mostly that we were not ready!
 The space became Maverick Coffee and then Java Dawg Coffee and then it closed in 2012.

-In the Spring of 2011 we created a satellite café within the Lakewood Ranch Cinema and opened the same day as the Harry Potter movie was released.
-We found the fire detection was a bit too sensitive when Michael over-baked a batch of cookies and the entire theater was evacuated and the fire department came as a matter of precaution.
+In the Spring of 2011 we created a satellite café within the Lakewood Ranch Cinema.
+We opened the same day as the Harry Potter movie was released.
+We found the fire detection was a bit too sensitive when Michael over-baked a batch of cookies and the entire theater was evacuated.
+The fire department came as a matter of precaution.
 Yikes!

-We moved our tea operation from the Payne Mansion into the Carriagehouse Tea Room in 2010.
+Our tea operation moved from the Payne Mansion into the Carriagehouse Tea Room in 2010.
 It took nearly 3 months for the aroma of Poison Dart Frogs, the previous tenants to dissipate.
 That is why we always smile when people come into the Carriagehouse Tea Room and comment on how wonderful it smells.

-As we spent more time at Selby we evolved different parts of the business.
-Our catering and events business has grown significantly.
+As we spent more time at Selby, we evolved different parts of the business.
+Our catering and events business grew significantly.
 We started offering beverages outside of the café during the 4th of July in 2009.
-We have grown our tents and beverage stations during the Music Series, also starting outside in 2009.
+We grew our tents and beverage stations during the Garden Music Series, also starting outside in 2009.
 For Lights in Bloom, we started in 2010 with a tent outside serving hot chocolate, and a variety of different foods, soups, pulled pork.
 Florida nights can be surprisingly chilly, and we remember Chelsea wearing socks as gloves one night in the tent.
 We have tried a lot of different things and will continue to try new things as we move forward.

 In 2011 the Siesta Key shop was sold to Jen Cortez and became the Local Bean

-to name a few.
-We are always looking to add accounts and we offer well known, delicious loose leaf teas that we deliver in small quantities so the tea stay fresh and inventory stays low.
+.
+We are always looking to add accounts.
+We offer well known, delicious loose leaf teas delivered in small quantities, that way the tea stay fresh and inventory stays low.

-) also continues to grow and in 2014 we expect to ship 360 orders, that is, one order per day.
-We have shipped to every state except North Dakota, so if you know anyone in North Dakota, please ask them to order some tea from us!
+) also continues to grow and in 2014 we shipped 360 orders, that is, one order per day.
+We have shipped to every state except North Dakota, therefore, if you know anyone in North Dakota, please ask them to order some tea from us!
 We shipped 17 orders in 2008 when we started, so we are excited to keep growing this part of our business.

 Over the years we have donated our coffee, tea and food to numerous charity events and sampled our teas in many different environments.
 One memorable Halloween, Michael dressed as Earl Grey and Glynis as Black Rose for an event at Mote Aquarium.
-And we can be found in the lobby of the Ringling Museum sampling our teas during the annual Ringing in Bloom event.
+Our favorite event was the Ringling in Bloom event at the Ringling Museum.

 Local Smoothies + Juice offered fresh fruit smoothies and custom crafted juices.
 We grew wheatgrass from seeds for wheatgrass shots.
-We made almond milk nearly every day from soaked almonds (delicious) and created a limited selection of healthy snacks like Energy Bites, Chia Pudding, Kale Chips, and other dried RAW snacks.
-We created a 3 Day Juice Cleanse that was created by a holistic health coach and included specific smoothies, juices, teas and essential oils.
+Almonds were soaked to make almond milk every day.
+A limited selection of healthy snacks like Energy Bites, Chia Pudding, Kale Chips, and other dried RAW snacks were available.
+A holistic health coach created a 3 Day Juice Cleanse that included specific smoothies, juices, teas and essential oils.

 In 2015 we sold Local Smoothies + Juice to CROP Juice

 , becoming the second CROP Juice location of many more locations planned for this successful local business.
-We loved our customers and enjoyed the wonderful facilities, but decided to focus more on tea and less on smoothies, juices or food.
+We loved our customers in addition, to enjoying the wonderful facilities, but decided to focus more on tea and less on smoothies, juices or food.

 To say that 2016 was a transitional year for Local Coffee + Tea at Selby would be an understatement.
 Our business operated as a concession at the ‘Gardens’ and in 2016, Selby decided to put the business out for bid.
-Our little company contributed to enhancing the overall garden experience, especially during the lean years after the recession and the BP oil spill, and it was time for a bigger company to make a bigger impact in the Selby space.
+Our little company enhanced the overall garden experience, for instance during the lean years after the recession and the BP oil spill.
+But it was time for a bigger company to make a bigger impact in the Selby space.

 This is a great fit, and the first indication was the renovation/makeover of the Great Room by the Bay.
-This is probably the most beautiful place in Sarasota to have an event and now the city’s top caterer offers their exceptional food and services.
+This is probably the most beautiful place in Sarasota to have an event.
+Now the city’s top caterer offers their exceptional food and services.

-We operated the Carriagehouse Tea Room through season, and finally said our farewells on July 1, 2016.
-A sad day but we had a great nine years at Selby Gardens and it was time to move on.
+We operated the Carriagehouse Tea Room through season, however on July 1, 2016 we said our farewells.
+We had a great nine years at Selby Gardens and it was time to move on.

 Our focus now is on our teas and building a wholesale business.
 We brought back the name ‘Local Coffee + Tea’ and pivoted to be a wholesale distributor of not only Local Tea Company, but also Java Dawg Coffee

 In 2017 we have more than 90 customers and we are growing.
-Glynis still helps with the tea decisions and Lori helps out with the coffee deliveries.
+Glynis still helps with the tea decisions, in addition to Lori helping out with the deliveries.